courtsny/exercism_go/README.md

-Building with go build *.go and running ./arithmetic.
-Nicer version TK :)
+Building with go build -o exercism *.go and running ./exercism